vmarcella/string-lib/README.md

 # String library extension
-This project is a library that extends the functionality of javascripts built in `String` type.
+This project is a lightweight library that extends the functionality of javascripts built in `String` type with some functions that may come in handy.

 ## Getting started
 To get started, simply go into your project folder and run: